Video is one of the most popular ways to deliver and consume content on the internet.

 - Interactive video

 Interactive videos are a newer format.
-One way to think of these are like a “choose your own adventure” video where viewers are asked to respond to situations and then see how things play out depending on their decision.
+One way to think of these is like a “choose your own adventure” video where viewers are asked to respond to situations and then see how things play out depending on their decision.
 They can be a good way to get your viewers involved.
 If you want people to experience how different decisions play out, you might give this a try.

 Step 3: Script and storyboard